pokemon-speedrunning/speedrun-routes/docs/gen-1/yellow/main-glitchless/flexgym-ib/README.md

   - Slowpoke: TB
 - ### Jr. Trainer:
   - Thrash (and pray)
-- Use Full Restore if paralyzed (this is really bad)
+- Use Full Restore if paralyzed
-- Repel twice before the next fight
+- Use 2 Repels at some point after this fight and before the next fight
 - ### Hiker:
   - Geodude: BB
   - Geodude: BB